top of page

 7-removebg-preview.png

-The back sheet, with a list of its contents and planning tips, was printed.
+The back panel was printed with a list of contents and preparation tips.

-Just "Ham & Eggs" are mentioned in all the exterior cartons of the breakfast units.
-Either Ham & Eggs or the canned Pork & Egg Yolk can however be the canned product.
-It also notes that the commodity Egg should be substituted for cheese.
-Just in case the egg product was not obtainable, this was achieved.
+Only "Ham & Eggs" are listed on all exterior cartons of the breakfast units.
+Either the Ham & Eggs can or the Pork & Egg Yolk can may actually be found in the unit.
+The text also notes that Cheese may be substituted for Egg.
+This was done when neither egg product was available.

 The Cheese brand may be any of the cheese varieties produced.

-The Can Meat" Supper unit selection for the canned food may be any of the available meat varieties.
-Again, it may even supplement cheese.
+The Supper unit selection for the canned meat food may be any of the available meat varieties.
+Again, it may be replaced with cheese.

-Both K Rations I have seen so far included their respective items of egg, cheese or beef.
-The firms were evidently capable of manufacturing the requisite quantities.
+K Rations I have seen thus far included their respective items of egg, cheese or beef.
+The firms were evidently capable of manufacturing the requisite quantities, so it appears that cheese was only rarely used as a substitute.

 8.jpeg